How to Begin Teaching Online & Hybrid Courses

 Here are some steps you can take to begin teaching online or hybrid courses at Cañada:

-1. Find out more about online teaching at Cañada.
+Find out more about Online Teaching at Cañada.

-- Discuss distance education course offerings with your division dean.
+- Discuss online education opportunities with your division dean.

 - CCC Distance Education Accessibility Guidelines (2012)